Snigelson/pytimex/README.md

 ## The Blaster

-Initially, I implemented the above protocol on an Arduino with hopes of being able to both turn it into a replacement adapter for the original software and use it with my library, but there were some issues with timing.
-I got it to transfer data correctly when the data was already on the Arduino but there were issues when interspersing serial communication and turning off interrupts to get the bit timing correct.
-I might upload that version if I can get it working correctly.
+I have implemented the above protocol on an Arduino with hopes of being able to both turn it into a replacement adapter for the original software and to use it with my library.
+Currently, it implements the protocol as far as I can tell, but since it adds its own delays it will probably not work too well with the original software.
+I might explore this further in the future.

-The implementation currently in this repository is a lot simpler.
-It reads a data length (2 bytes, big endian), allocates a buffer and reads that many bytes, and then transfers them.
-Sync bytes must be sent by the PC, and timing is done entirely on the Arduino.

 Hardware wise, you need an Arduino with ATmega328 (168 would probably work too) with 16 MHz clock.
 Should work with Uno, Nano, Duemilanove and others.
-Connect an IR LED to pin 12 with a suitable resistor in series and you're golden.
-Experiment with distance and LED frequency to get it just right.
+Connect an LED to pin 12 (maybe with a suitable resistor in series) and that's it.
+Experiment with distance and light frequency to get it just right.
 Some LEDs are very focused and offers only a narrow beam, so if you have the option, try to find one with a wide beam.

+As for the LED, I have tried a few different types ranging from IR to blue, from classic low-intensity red to modern cold white, and from what I can tell, the watch receives well on all of them.
+The only difference is in how close, how perpendicular, and how aligned the watch needs to be.
+If it is too close, the receiver seems to saturate and nothing is received.

+What ultimately worked best for me was to use a high-intensity white LED without a resistor and shine it onto a surface.
+That way, the angle and position of the watch didn't matter as much.